Effects

 - Max: the maximum value of the LFO.
 Note that this is multiplied by Depth.

 - Spread: allows to distribute the phase over the fixtures in the group.
-If spread is set to 100%, the first fixture in the group (as ordered in the patch list) will be at a 100% phase difference compared to the last.
+If spread is set to 100%, the first fixture in the group (as ordered in the Fixture Patch) will be at a 100% phase difference compared to the last.

 - Add/Mult: decides whether the LFO value is added to the value determined before it, or multiplied.